JuliaLang/PackageCompiler.jl/README.md

                         disallow or enable unsafe floating point
                         optimizations
   --cc <cc>             system C compiler
-  --cc-flags <flags>    pass custom flags to the system C compiler
+  --cc-flag <flag>      pass custom flag to the system C compiler when
-                        when building a shared library or executable --version             show version information and exit -h, --help            show this help message and exit
+                        building a shared library or executable, can be repeated for multiple flags --version             show version information and exit -h, --help            show this help message and exit